SDK Reference¶

 getHumanScores(options?)¶

-Retrieves human scores with pagination or filtered by party IDs.
+Retrieves human scores with pagination and/or filters by party IDs and/or registered account emails.
 Maps to GET /institutions/me/human-scores.

 Parameters (optional):

-- partyIds (string[]): When set, returns human scores for these party IDs only
+- partyIds (string[]): When set, narrows to these party IDs (institution users)

-Returns: Promise<HumanScoresListResponse> — { items: { partyId, humanScore }[], pagination }
+Returns: Promise<HumanScoresListResponse> — { items: { partyId, email, humanScore }[], pagination }

 Example: